My name is Chris Howard and I make things

-Fellow (ethical) rule-breakers are continually encouraged by their peers to better themselves and the world around them.
-They are taught that the only guaranteed way to not improve something is to do nothing about improving it.
+What I love about (ethical) rule-breakers is that they continually encourage their peers to better themselves and the world around them.
+They are taught at MIT that the only guaranteed way to not improve something is to do nothing about improving it.
 MIT never selects its students, post-graduates, or staff based on academic performance alone.
 They select on the insatiable urge to ‘hack; and demonstrate the ability to overcome obstacles in creative ways.
-As such, MIT is an incredibly diverse (culturally, economically, and lifestyle) thought provoking institution that values curiosity and tenacity far beyond any ‘classic’ criteria of the Ivy League.
+As such, MIT is an incredibly diverse (culturally and economically) thought provoking institution that values curiosity and tenacity far beyond any ‘classic’ criteria of the Ivy League.

 It was at MIT in 2009 where I was provoked into bettering the world using the force of startups and entrepreneurship.

 Much since then has been a blur.

-I have had the delight to be a part of the founding team of over 7 companies and had the pleasure to lead 3 of them.
+I have had the delight to be a part of the founding team of half a dozen companies and had the pleasure to lead 3 of them.
 All have been venture-backed and all but one have either been successfully acquired or continue to go strong.
-I humbly represent some of the world’s most influential organizations in entrepreneurship for the purpose of challenging common beliefs with culture and the arts.
+I humbly represent some of the world’s most influential organisations in entrepreneurship for the purpose of challenging common beliefs with culture and the arts.
 I work closely with cultural icons from the world of food & music to help their cultural movements come to life through the power of startups.
 I infrequently teach my skills to the underdogs of society – empowering those with new and novel ideas & backgrounds to benefit from what ‘being a founder’ can do for their careers.
 For my sins, I sometimes charge hideous amounts of money to large corporations for my help in bringing their world closer to the world of startups, founders, and entrepreneurship.